AssertFlip: Reproducing Bugs via Inversion of LLM-Generated Passing Tests: Discussion

 SWT-Bench-Verified includes difficulty annotations for each bug fix, categorized based on the estimated developer time to resolve the issue.
-Table~\ref{tab:system-difficulty} shows total instances resolved by difficulty level across four BRT tools. \assertFlip performs competitively across all categories, resolving the most issues in the \textless 15 min and 15min--1hr ranges and even demonstrating competitive performance on more complex 1--4 hour bugs.
-These findings highlight that \assertFlip is not only effective on easy bugs but also maintains performance when tackling more complex issues.
+We examine how our approach performs on bugs that are perceived to be difficult to fix because we believe reproducing these cases is especially valuable, as reproduction has been shown to significantly aid in resolving bugs \cite{beller2018dichotomy}.
+Table~\ref{tab:system-difficulty} shows total instances resolved by difficulty level across four BRT tools. \textsc{AssertFlip}\ performs competitively across all categories, resolving the most issues in the \textless 15 min and 15min--1hr ranges and even demonstrating competitive performance on more complex 1--4 hour bugs.
+These findings highlight that \textsc{AssertFlip}\ is not only effective on easy bugs but also performs well when tackling more complex issues.